TobyFrank/cs124-lab2/design/design.md

 Fourth Lab:

 Our users were incredible.
 They questioned every design choice (like the aforementioned priority flags) and walking through the logic behind subtasks: how they're ordered, what happens when they're crossed, and when they should appear in the completed tag to name a few.
 Overall they were really impressed (again) to see how far we've come since Lab 1.

+Fifth Lab:

+We conducted user testing with over 5 people this time since this would be our final lab.
+We made users break our authorization/authentication system to help us determine permissions and what needed fixing.
+By making  many people walk through our verification, we were able to thoroughly test it and make sure it worked.
+We also fixed the priority flags (by changing them to the more universal form of priority levels) based on our renewed feedback.
+Overall, our users enjoyed using our To Do List app and they found it relatively intuitive.

 <br><br>